x

 Hydroforming Process Applications

-Aerospace industry – hydroforming is used in the production of spare parts for FAA repair stations, loading system parts such as frames, joggles, ribs and brackets, oil filter pans, lens retainers, gyroscope cases, and pressurized containers, components of jet engines, nozzle system parts, and portable water tanks.
+Aerospace industry – hydroforming is used in the production of spare parts for FAA repair stations, loading system parts such as frames, joggles, ribs and brackets, oil filter pans, lens retainers, gyroscope cases, and pressurized containers, components of jet engines, nozzle system parts, portable water tanks, and pipe hydroforming process.

 Automotive industry – they use hydroforming to make automobile roofs, hoods, panels, brake parts, engine shields, bell housings, flex plates, starters for drag racing automobiles, manifolds, gas tanks, and sensor covers.